enqueuer-land/enqueuer/README.md

 What **enqueuer** does is to trigger *Input*, by itself, so the component-to-be-tested acts like it should.
 And then, **enqueuer** collects component-to-be-tested outputs and checks if they are what they are supposed to be.
 Quite simple, don't you think?

-When **enqueuer** receives a requisition, it starts an event described in the requisition and awaits until all expected outputs are fulfilled or timed out.
-Once it happens, **enqueuer** gathers all it has and reports the result back through a mechanism described in the requisition.
+When **enqueuer** receives a runnable, it starts an event described in the requisitions inside it and awaits until all expected outputs are fulfilled or timed out.
+Once it happens, **enqueuer** gathers all it has and reports the result back through a mechanism described in the configuration file.

 ### configuration file
 So, by default, **enqueuer** reads [conf/enqueuer.yml](/conf/enqueuer.yml) file to configure its execution options.